cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 ### Conflicts

-* [Enable Media Replace](https://wordpress.org/plugins/enable-media-replace/) - This generally works, but occasionally and seemingly randomly throws an exception when uploading a replacement file.
-The file still uploads fine, however, there is a bug where an exception is sometimes thrown.
+* [Enable Media Replace](https://wordpress.org/plugins/enable-media-replace/) - Does not work when _Remove Files From Server_ is enabled.

 If you encounter any conflicts, please [report them](https://github.com/cloudverve/wordpress-cloud-media-offloader-plugin/issues).